madprops/blog/docs/meltdown/meltdown.md

 ![](portrait.jpg)

 Melt is also the name of the platform where uploads go to.
-With a single click an upload wizard appears that allow making custom markdown uploads, that allows users to define a title, if the prompts should be included, if the thoughts should be included, if all of it should be uploaded or just the first/last message.
+With a single click an upload wizard appears that allow making custom markdown uploads.
+It allows users to define a title, if the prompts should be included, if the thoughts should be included, if all of it should be uploaded or just the first/last message.
 There is also an `API` function for this.

 ![](melt.png)